acquia/acsf-tools/README.md

 For larger teams, we recommend adding this project as a composer library, e.g. `composer require acquia/acsf-tools`.
 See [Using Composer to manage Drupal site dependencies](https://www.drupal.org/node/2718229) if you're new to Composer.

+Note: BackgroundTasks require building the libraries in the vendor folder using composer require.

 #### Configuration

 Rename acsf_tools_config.default.yml as acsf_tools_config.yml and save it in the same directory.
 Replace the following